 21 Feb 1851 Assistant Surgeon 3rd (East Kent-The Buffs) Regiment of Foot.

-Malta 26 June 1852 Married by the Reverend William Hare, Chaplain to the Forces, in the English Collegiate Church of St Paul's Valletta to Eliza Sarah Hadley, a minor with the consent of her parents, daughter of William Hadley, Paymaster 68th (Durham Light Infantry) Regiment.
+26 June 1852 Married by the Reverend William Hare, Chaplain to the Forces, in the English Collegiate Church of St Paul Valletta to Eliza Sarah Hadley (5 Nov 1830 Middlesex–1902 Nottingham), aged 19 years, a minor with the consent of her parents, daughter of Capt William Hadley, Paymaster 68th (Durham Light Infantry) Regiment.

-Captain W Hadley died in Malta in 1856 and was one of the last to be buried in Msida Bastion Cemetery, Floriana.
+Captain William Henry Stone Hadley died in Malta on 10 Nov 1856.
+He was one of the last to be buried in Msida Bastion Cemetery, Floriana.

 21 Jan 1855 Went missing owing to an altered state of mind brought on by